-The researchers developed a straightforward, stable approach for preparing iridium in both single-atom and dual-atom form, on an iron oxide surface.
-After confirming the catalytic reaction sites with electron microscopy, the researchers were able to conduct a detailed study of mechanisms involved in catalytic reactions.
+The researchers developed a straightforward, stable approach for preparing iridium in both single-atom and dual-atom forms, on an iron oxide surface.
+After confirming the catalytic reaction sites with electron microscopy, the researchers were able to conduct a detailed study of the mechanisms involved in catalytic reactions.

 “This will enable us to deepen our understanding of catalytic reactions and develop more robust and efficient catalysts,” said Ke Yang, a Yale postdoctoral associate and co-first author of the study.
 “In this study, for example, we demonstrated that catalysts with dual iridium atoms work much better than single-atom iridium to split water.
 We were able to make full use of every iridium atom.”

 The iron oxide surface for the reaction has additional benefits, according to the researchers.
 It has the ability to absorb sunlight and drive the chemical reaction with solar energy.

 Corresponding authors for the study are Yale chemistry professors Victor Batista and Gary Brudvig, and Dunwei Wang of Boston College.
 Yanyan Zhao of Boston College is co-first author of the study; Yale’s team also included graduate student Kelly Materna.

 “This is a highly innovative way to craft chemical surfaces with better control over their structure and catalytic functionality,” Batista said.
 “A wide range of applications, including energy storage, electronics, catalysis, and sensing could benefit from such a simple approach that enables surface design at the atomic level.”